Neal Foulds

 Neal Foulds (born 13 July 1963) is an English former professional snooker player and six-time tournament winner, including the 1986 International Open, the 1988 Dubai Masters and the 1992 Scottish Masters, as well as the invitational Pot Black in 1992.
-He was the runner up at the 1986 UK Championship, the British Open in 1987 and reached the semi finals of the Masters on three occasions, as well as the World Championship.
+He was runner-up at the 1986 UK Championship and the 1987 British Open, and reached the semi-finals of three Masters tournaments and the 1987 World Championship.
 After his retirement, Foulds became a commentator for the BBC and is currently part of the presenting team for ITV and Eurosport.

 Career

 The son of snooker professional Geoff Foulds, he began playing the game at the age of 11 and by the early 1980s was already one of the strongest players in his area.
 Following victory in the national under-19's Championship beating John Parrott in the final, Foulds then turned professional in 1983.

 At the end of the season he qualified for the final stages of the World Championship at his first attempt.
 Even more impressively however, he then defeated twice-champion Alex Higgins 10–9 in the first round before going down 13–9 to Doug Mountjoy in the last 16, a run that saw him enter the rankings at number 30.

 Foulds quickly climbed the rankings in the seasons that followed reaching no. 3 within four years.
 He won his first ranking tournament in 1986, the BCE International, beating Cliff Thorburn 12–9 in the final.
 In the same season he was runner-up to Steve Davis in the UK Championship, and he also reached the semi-finals of the 1987 World Championship, losing 16–9 to Joe Johnson.